ScienceStacks/BaseStack/README.md

 2. In a terminal session, enter: "bash setup_vm.sh".
 You will have to enter "y" multiple times, and possibly the root password.

+3. In Ubuntu 18, it was necessary to update the Ubuntu network configuration by adding the file /etc/NetworkManager/conf.d/10-globally-managed-devices.conf